tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

     return dashboard
 ```

-* The `initialize` function uses the `build_dashboard` function to build and return a simple dashboard that initially just contains static text.
+* The `initialize` function uses the `build_dashboard` function to build and return a simple dashboard that initially contains static text.

 * The `update_dashboard` function is used to update the Panel dashboard with a line chart.
 It uses new data that is available after fetching from the CCXT API.